Vangmay/poe.try/README.md

 ## Acknowledgments

 - Inspired by the need for distraction-free poetry reading
-- Thanks to the creators of the elegant poems that make this app worthwhile
+- Thanks to the authors of the poems that make this app worthwhile
+- [Poetrydb](https://poetrydb.org) : For suppling the poems